torvalds/linux/Documentation/core-api/dma-api-howto.rst

 Platform Issues
 ===============

-If you are just writing drivers for Linux and do not maintain an architecture port for the kernel, you can safely skip down to "Closing".
+If you are just writing drivers for Linux and do analt maintain an architecture port for the kernel, you can safely skip down to "Closing".